trowski/fiber-rfc/rfc.md

 When an instance of `FiberScheduler` is provided to `Fiber::suspend()` for the first time, internally a new fiber (a scheduler fiber) is created for that instance and invokes `FiberScheduler->run()`.
 The scheduler fiber created is paused when resuming another fiber and again resumed when the same instance of `FiberScheduler` is provided to another call to `Fiber::suspend()`.
 It is expected that `FiberScheduler->run()` will not return until all pending events have been processed and any suspended fibers have been resumed.
 In practice this is not difficult, as the scheduler fiber is paused when resuming a fiber and only re-entered upon a fiber suspending that creates more events in the scheduler.

+If a scheduler completes (that is, returns from `FiberScheduler->run()`) without resuming the suspended fiber, an instance of `FiberError` is thrown from the call to `Fiber::suspend()`.

+If a `FiberScheduler` instance whose associated fiber has completed is later reused in a call to `Fiber::suspend()`, `FiberScheduler->run()` will be invoked again to create a new fiber associated with that `FiberScheduler` instance.

-`FiberScheduler->run()` throwing an exception results in an uncaught exception and exits the script.
+`FiberScheduler->run()` throwing an exception results in an uncaught `FiberExit` exception and exits the script.

-A fiber *must* be resumed from the fiber created from the instance of `FiberScheduler` provided to `Fiber::suspend()`.
+A fiber *must* be resumed from within the instance of `FiberScheduler` provided to `Fiber::suspend()`.
 Doing otherwise results in a fatal error.
 In practice this means that calling `Fiber->resume()` or `Fiber->throw()` must be within a callback registered to an event handled within a `FiberScheduler` instance.
 Often it is desirable to ensure resumption of a fiber is asynchronous, making it easier to reason about program state before and after an event would resume a fiber.

 When a script ends, each fiber scheduler used in the a script is resumed and allowed to run to completion to complete unfinished tasks or free resources.